This historic shore town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.

 You’ll see a few along the Route 146 Scenic Drive.
 This beautiful road breaks away from I-95 for a circuitous trip through rural and coastal Connecticut.

 Drawing your gaze on the coast are the Thimble Islands, scores of little granite skerries off the atmospheric village of Stony Creek.

 All but one of the islands are private but you can take an up-close look and discover their long history on a cruise.

 Branford has three flourishing craft breweries, two of which I’ll cover on my list.
 There are also New England signatures like a pick-your-own fruit farm, and an historic house museum.

 Let’s explore the best things to do in Branford:

 1. Thimble Islands

-In and just beyond the natural harbour of Stony Creek there’s an archipelago of more than 100 islands, some no more than a few metres across and several that are underwater at high tide.
+In and just beyond the natural harbor of Stony Creek there’s a group of more than 100 islands.
+Some no more than a few feet across and several that are underwater at high tide.

 These islands are the remnants of pink granite hilltops, submerged during the last Ice Age.